BC Place: 2026 FIFA World Cup

-BC Place will host seven matches during the 2026 FIFA World Cup as one of two Canadian venues alongside BMO Field in Toronto.
-Among them are five group stage matches, including two home games for the Canada national team on June 18 and 24, and two knockout stage matches: one in the round of 32 and another in the round of 16.
-Should Canada win group B they will play both the round of 32 and round of 16 matches at BC Place.
-The provincial government estimates that it will cost $240–260 million to stage, plan, and host the matches at BC Place.
+BC Place hosted seven matches during the 2026 FIFA World Cup as one of two Canadian venues alongside BMO Field in Toronto.
+Among them were five group stage matches, including two home games for the Canada national team on June 18 and 24, and two knockout stage matches: one in the round of 32 and another in the round of 16.
+Both knockout matches would have featured Canada if they won Group B, but a 2–1 defeat to Switzerland meant they failed to top the group.
+During the tournament, the stadium was temporarily known as "BC Place Vancouver".

+The provincial government estimated that it would cost $240–260 million to stage, plan, and host the matches at BC Place.
+The BC Sports Hall of Fame was converted into a media centre for the World Cup.